Kamen-na-Obi: Administrative and municipal status

 Within the framework of administrative divisions, Kamen-na-Obi serves as the administrative center of Kamensky District.
 As an administrative division, it is, together with one rural locality (the station of Plotinnaya), incorporated within Kamensky District as the town of district significance of Kamen-na-Obi.
 As a municipal division, the town of district significance of Kamen-na-Obi is incorporated within Kamensky Municipal District as Kamen-na-Obi Urban Settlement.

 As an administrative division, prior to September 2015 Kamen-na-Obi and Plotinnaya were incorporated separately into the town of krai significance of Kamen-na-Obi—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of krai significance of Kamen-na-Obi was incorporated as Kamen-na-Obi Urban Okrug.
 The status of both units was changed in September 2015, when the town of krai significance was demoted to a town of district significance and subordinated to Kamensky District, while the urban okrug was demoted to an urban settlement within Kamensky Municipal District.

 Economy

 Industry

 Kamen-na-Obi has a very developed trade and food industry, and other industries are also represented in small numbers.

 The main enterprises in the town are a metal plant, a Voskhod meat processing plant, a butter and cheese factory, a fish factory, a poultry farm, a grain elevator, a furniture factory, and an enterprise for the production of deep-frozen products.

 In 2011, one of the largest woodworking plants in the Siberian region, the Kamensky Timber and Wood Processing Plant, was launched.
 The processing capacity of the plant is 1000 cubic meters of wood per day.
-The volume of wood processing at Kamenskoye LDK is 220–240 thousand m³ per year.
+The volume of wood processing at Kamenskoye LDK is 220–240 thousand m^{3} per year.